 Rounding up the F&B concepts are bubbles-centric Rose Lounge & Bar and broody spirits bar Garcha’s on the ground floor, as well as the Ice Cream Tricycle serving homemade ice cream and sorbet on the verandah and the upcoming rooftop edible garden & bar Max’s Rooftop Bar.

 The two Six Senses Singapore properties offer two very different guest experiences.
-While Six Senses Duxton slightly edges out Six Senses Maxwell overall based on the strength of Yellow Pot as well as its compelling and distinctive design narrative, Six Senses Maxwell does offer the more complete guest experience in terms of the spa, pool and gym facilities as well as the variety of F&B options available.
+While Six Senses Duxton slightly edges out Six Senses Maxwell overall based on the strength of Yellow Pot as well as its compelling and distinctive design narrative, this property does offer the more complete guest experience in terms of the spa, pool and gym facilities as well as the variety of F&B options available.
 For its quality, the hotel offers some of the most appealingly-priced rooms in the country, and its inclusion in the IHG Rewards Club programme gives hotel loyalty enthusiasts even more reasons to visit.
 Highly recommended.

 Six Senses Maxwell